Gum Grafting in Toronto & North York

 • Patients with thin palates or multiple graft sites

-• Reducing donor site discomfort
+• Reducing donor-site discomfort

 Alternatives & When Grafting May Not Be Necessary

-In some mild cases of gum recession, non-surgical approaches such as desensitizing agents or occlusal adjustments may be considered.
-However, grafting is the most reliable long-term solution for:
+In mild cases of gum recession, non-surgical options such as desensitizing agents or minor bite adjustments may suffice.

-• Progressive recession
+• Progressive or severe recession

 • Implant esthetics

-• Areas with thin or missing attached gingiva
+• Thin or missing attached gum tissue

-Why Choose Dr. Cavus?
+Why Choose Dr. Onur Cavus?

 Frequently Asked Questions